Naman1223/Weather-Wise/README.md

 *   `src/types/`: TypeScript type definitions.
 *   `public/`: Static assets (if any).
 *   `.env.local.example`: Example for environment variable setup.
+*   `out/`: This directory will be generated after running `npm run build` and will contain the static HTML, CSS, and JavaScript files for deployment.

 ## Getting Started